wgrahamb/modelingLibrary/README.md

 Build scripts written in python are included.

 To Do:
-- Add all cpp debug configurations to vscode config file.
 - CPP_6DOF_SRAAM_V2
      - Update the readme to point out how my programming skills have changed from V1 to V2.